Balistarama/04_SVHN-Image-Classifier/README.md

 #04_SVHN Image Classifier
-Using the Street View House Numbers (SVHN) Dataset (Format 2), this project implements a Deep Convolutional Neural Network to perform image to number classiffication.
+Using the Street View House Numbers (SVHN) Dataset (Format 2), this project implements a Deep Convolutional Neural Network to perform image to number classification.

 This project is also the final task in the Udacity Deep Learning course by Google that can be found here: https://www.udacity.com/course/deep-learning--ud730

+Whilst I was unable to achieve human level precision (98%) or above, it still succeeded in producing a quickly trainable CNN that completes the intended task with a decent accuracy.

-##CURRENT BEST ACCURACY ACHIEVED:
+##BEST ACCURACY ACHIEVED:
 - 89.69% after 75 Epochs (Runtime: 177 Minutes)
+- 86.04% after 5 Epochs (Runtime: 11 Minutes)

 ##MODEL ARCHITECTURE:
 - INPUT [32x32x3]